-Joel is a Policy Analyst and the latest addition to The New Zealand Initiative.
-Joel joined the Initiative after completing his Master’s in Economics at Victoria University where his work focused on productivity, labour economics and game theory.
+Policy Analyst Joel joined The New Zealand Initiative after completing his Master’s in Economics at Victoria University where his work focused on productivity, labour economics and game theory.
 Before this, he completed a Bachelor of Science from the University of Otago, majoring in Microbiology.

 Currently, Joel is working on education research using data from Statistic’s New Zealand’s Integrated Data Infrastructure (IDI).

 Research note: To graduation and beyond (2021)

 Research Note: Educational Performance and Funding in New Zealand: Are our children getting the education they deserve?
 (2021)

 Research Note: The State of Schooling (2020)

 Insights and Excellence: School success in New Zealand (2020)